 After a career in Insurance, and a post-graduate degree at Buckingham University, Olabode Ogunlana turned his skill for storytelling into fiction writing.
 At Buckingham University, he had conversations with academics, about translating his thesis into short stories.
 The gem of an idea for Yoruba Love Stories and The Quest for The Rare Leaf and Other Yoruba Tales emerged.

-We spent about a year and half looking for publishers.
-In the summer of 2013 at the Royal Africa Society’s Africa Writes literary festival we met with Nigel Watt, publishing editor at Books of Africa.
-At this point we had taken an unusual perhaps risky step of developing illustrated visual concepts for four – Love, Romance, Myth and Legends – story themes that we hoped would help us interest and persuade publishers of the merit in the narratives.
+We spent approximately a year and a half looking for a publisher.
+In the summer of 2013 at the Royal Africa Society’s Africa Writes literary festival we met with Nigel Watt: publishing editor at Books of Africa.
+We took an unusual, perhaps, risky step of developing illustrated visual concepts for four – Love, Romance, Myth, and Legends – book themes.
+The idea is to use these prototypes to persuade publishers of the merit in the narratives.

-Following a series multiple editorial reviews and meetings between colleagues at Books of Africa and the author we were delighted that Books of Africa supported the project.
+Following a series of multiple editorial reviews and meetings between colleagues at Books of Africa and the author, Books of Africa decided to collaborate as publishers.

-We developed two soft back books – Yoruba Love Stories and The Quest for The Rare Leaf and Other Yoruba Tales.
+We developed two books in softback format – Yoruba Love Stories and The Quest for The Rare Leaf and Other Yoruba Tales.